 3.3 Application Process

 The Regular Decision plan is designed for those candidates who wish to keep open several different options for their undergraduate education throughout the admissions process.
 Applications under this plan will be accepted at any time up to the Jan.
-1 deadline, but the application should be submitted as early as possible to create a file for the candidate to which supporting material will be added up to the deadline.
+1 deadline, but the application should be submitted as early as possible to create a file for the candidate to which supporting material will be added.

 The Early Decision plans are designed for candidates who have thoroughly and thoughtfully investigated Swarthmore and other colleges and found Swarthmore to be an unequivocal first choice.
 On applying to Swarthmore College, Early Decision candidates may not file an early decision application at other colleges, but they may file early action/regular applications at other colleges with the understanding that these applications will be withdrawn upon admission to Swarthmore.

 Any Early Decision candidate not admitted will receive one of two determinations: a deferral of decision, which secures reconsideration for the candidate among the Regular Decision candidates, or a denial of admission, which withdraws the application from further consideration.
 If one of these determinations is made, the applicant is free to apply to other institutions.

 Application under any plan must be accompanied by a nonrefundable application fee of $60 or fee waiver (which must be approved by the secondary school counselor).
 Timetables for the plans are the following:

 Application deadline Nov.
 15

 Application deadline Jan.
 1

 Under certain circumstances, admitted students may apply in writing to defer their admission for one year.
 These requests must be received by May 1 and approved in writing by the dean of admissions, and students must confirm their plans for the year by June 1.
 The dean of admissions may choose to review other requests on a case-by-case basis.
 Students granted deferment may neither apply to nor enroll at another degree-granting college/university program.